 |Baxi 816 Heat||16 kW||93%|

 |Baxi 825 Heat||25 kW||93%|

 |Baxi 830 Heat||30 kW||93%|

 Best system boilers

-They way system boilers is somewhere between combi and regular units.
+The way system boilers work is somewhere between a combi and regular units.
 While, like a combi, system boilers heat water from the mains, they store hot water in a cylinder for use at a later time rather than providing it instantly.

-Baxi system boilers are available with lengthier warranties than Vaillant models (7-10 years compared to 5 years) but the ecoTEC Plus and ecoFIT Pure ranges from Vaillant are the slightly more efficient units.
+Baxi system boilers are available with lengthier warranties than Vaillant models (7-10 years compared to 5 years), but the ecoTEC Plus and ecoFIT Pure ranges from Vaillant are slightly more efficient units.

 |Boiler range||CH output||Efficiency|

 |Baxi 818||18 kW||93%|